Platinumt3chnology/visual-recognition./tutorial-custom-classifier.md

 When the new classifier is ready, call it to see how it performs.

-1. Create a JSON file called `myparams.json` that includes the parameters for your call, such as the `classifier_id` of your new classifier, and the default classifier.
+1. Create a JSON file called `myparams.json` that includes the parameters for your call, such as the `classifier_id` for both your new classifier and the General model classifier (which uses the `default` classifier_id).
 A simple JSON file might look like this:

     ```json
     {